readingcapital/readingcapital.github.io/volume-2/chapter-17-commentary.md

 produced an increases surplus-value, where does the money come from to realise it?

-To some extend increased velocity of circulation of circulation can replace additional money, otherwise additional money must be produced.
+To some extent increased velocity of circulation of circulation can replace additional money, otherwise additional money must be produced.
 This limits the capitalist mode of production's accumulation to the growth of money production;
 a limit which is overcome by the credit system.